Dictionary of Revolutionary Marxism

 SMALL GROUP MENTALITY

-Thinking of the welfare or interests of a small group of people rather than that of the entire working class, or the masses as a whole.
-There was a campaign against this tendency during the
+Thinking of the welfare or interests of a small group of people that you personally happen to be part of, rather than that of the entire working class, or the masses as a whole.
+This tendency was criticized by Mao as far back as 1929 (see quote below), and there was also a campaign against this problem during the

 Great Proletarian Cultural Revolution in China.